Jollyhrothgar/banjo_liberation/README.md

 four years.
 Its now part of the project code.
 Later, we'll have to

 * Woah - cool blog post about generating more realisitc sounds using [overtones](https://towardsdatascience.com/music-in-python-2f054deb41f4).

+## wish list

+*  make user interface button to control start and stop of audio